| Title: | High Dimensional Data Visualization |

 geom |

-The geometric object to use to display the data, either as a
+The geometric object to use to display the data for this layer.

 |